Christian Wellisch

 Christian Wellisch (born September 13, 1975) is a Hungarian-American former professional mixed martial artist.
 A professional competitor from 2001 until 2009, he competed for the UFC, WEC, and King of the Cage.
+He was the first Hungarian fighter ever in the UFC.

+Early life

+Christian Wellisch was born in Budapest in 1975, and lived in Hungary for 12 years.
+Because of the political repressions at the time, his parents decided to leave Hungary and moved to America so that he and his siblings could have better opportunities abroad.
+One such opportunity was the chance to start a career in MMA.

 Mixed martial arts career

 Wellisch began his professional career in 2001 as a Heavyweight fighting in smaller promotions.
 In 2006, he scored a stoppage victory over the undefeated Dan Evensen.
 With a record of 6–2, Wellisch made his Ultimate Fighting Championship (UFC) debut against Cheick Kongo at UFC 62.
 He lost by knockout due to a knee strike in the first round.
 Wellisch followed up with two victories against Anthony Perosh and Scott Junk at UFC 66 and UFC 76 respectively.
 His streak ended at UFC 84, where undefeated rising star Shane Carwin knocked him out with a punch in 44 seconds of the first round, knocking his mouthguard out as well.

 In November 2008, the UFC released Wellisch from his contract along with Jon Fitch and other American Kickboxing Academy (AKA) fighters as a result of a dispute over the exclusive license rights for a video game between AKA and UFC President Dana White.
 The dispute was resolved a day later and Wellisch, along with the other AKA fighters, were re-signed.

 In his next appearance, Wellisch made his Light Heavyweight debut at UFC 94, where he lost to Jake O'Brien by split decision.
 With his second consecutive loss, and the UFC facing a glut of fighters due to recent acquisitions of WEC contracts, Wellisch was released from the UFC roster.